Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

-which quantify how strongly the lower or upper decision boundary adjacent to the primal category~$i$ shift under a change in the parameter~$\theta_k$.
-Each component~$\theta_k$ of the parameter vector has its own weight, so the weights are vectors with the same dimensionality as~$\theta$.
-Indicator functions~$\mathbbm{1}(\dots)$ ensure that only boundary shifts moving into the interval corresponding to the primal category contribute; otherwise, the respective alternative path is not accessible.
+which quantify how strongly the lower or upper decision boundary adjacent to the primal category~$i$ shift under a change in the parameter~$\theta$.
+Indicator functions~$\mathbbm{1}(\cdot)$ ensure that only boundary shifts moving into the interval corresponding to the primal category contribute; otherwise, the respective alternative path is not accessible.
+If there are multiple parameters, then each parameter $\theta_k$ has its own boundary shift weights.
 The alternative sample~$j$ is drawn from $\{i-1,i+1\}$ with probabilities proportional to the corresponding weights,

 Defining the total weight as $w(i) = w_{-}(i) + w_{+}(i)$, the AP estimator for the gradient takes the form